Nitish-Kumar-62/CodeAlpha_imageGallery/README.md

 # 📸 Responsive Image Gallery

 A modern and responsive **Image Gallery** built using **HTML, CSS, and JavaScript**.
 The project includes category filters, hover effects, a lightbox popup, and next/previous image navigation.
+## 🎯 Project Objective

+This project was developed as part of the *@CodeAlpha Frontend Development Internship task - 2 ** to demonstrate HTML, CSS, and JavaScript skills through an interactive image gallery.

 ## 🚀 Features